 Third, the outcome we experienced from our actions.

-When we hear what we’ve always heard. . .we will believe what we’ve always believed. . .so that we’ll have what we’ve always had, been and known.
+When we hear what we’ve always heard. . .we will believe what we’ve always believed. . .so that we’ll have what we’ve always had, been who we’ve always been and known what we’ve always known.

 Do you need a turning point in your life?
-If you answered, no. . .then you are the most needy of all.
+If you answered, no. . .then you might be the neediest of all.

-We need to allow God to help us create our turning point. . .today.
+We need to allow God’s Word to equip us for every turning point experience. . .starting today.
 Here are seven keys.